emcuttsy/monoglot-anxiety/content/english/blog/is-it-worth-hiring-a-language-tutor-as-a-beginner.md

 images = ["https://monoglotanxiety.s3.us-east-2.amazonaws.com/2020/12/beer2.jpg"]
 sidebar = "right"
-subtitle = "I used to think that hiring a tutor as a total beginner was a waste of money, but now believe it can be helpful — if you find the right tutor" tags = ["iTalki", "Teach yourself a language", "Language learning tips"] title = "Is it worth hiring a language tutor as a beginner?" type = ""
+subtitle = "I used to think that hiring a tutor as a total beginner was a waste of money, but now believe it can be helpful — if you find the right tutor" tags = ["Beginner language learning", "Teach yourself a language", "Language learning tips"] title = "Is it worth hiring a language tutor as a beginner?" type = ""